peeyushjss/angular2-sample/README.md

-# Angular 2 Seed Project
+# Angular 2 Sample Project

 ## Description
-This repository has the goal of making seeding an Angular 2 project easy.
-Currently it's in heavy development, as Angular 2 isn't released yet.
+This repository has the goal of making sample an Angular 2 project easy.
+Currently it's in heavy development, as Angular 2 isn't have enough material.

 ## Features
 dev/ folder holds TypeScript (Angular 2) code => compiled into app/ folder, bundled into bundle.js (incl. dependencies).